statsmodels/statsmodels/docs/source/contingency_tables.rst

 Contingency tables
 ==================

-Statsmodels supports many standard approaches for analyzing contingency tables, including methods for assessing independence, symmetry, homogeneity, and methods for working with collections of tables from a stratified population.
+Statsmodels supports a variety of approaches for analyzing contingency tables, including methods for assessing independence, symmetry, homogeneity, and methods for working with collections of tables from a stratified population.

 .. note::